Sue Ellery

-Suzanne Mary Ellery (born 12 May 1962) is an Australian politician who has been a Labor Party member of the Legislative Council of Western Australia since 2001, representing South Metropolitan Region.
+Suzanne Mary Ellery (born 12 May 1962) is a former Australian politician who has been a Labor Party member of the Legislative Council of Western Australia since 2001, representing South Metropolitan Region.
 A senior figure in WA Labor, Ellery held a range of ministerial portfolios over two decades in Parliament.
-Most recently, she served as Minister for Finance, Commerce, and Women’s Interests in the McGowan and Cook governments.
+Most recently, she served as Minister for Finance, Commerce, and Women's Interests in the McGowan and Cook governments.

-Ellery was previously Minister for Education and Training (2017–2022), and earlier served in the Carpenter Ministry as Minister for Child Protection, Community Services, Women’s Interests, and Seniors and Volunteering (2007–2008).
+Ellery was previously Minister for Education and Training (2017–2022), and earlier served in the Carpenter Ministry as Minister for Child Protection, Community Services, Women's Interests, and Seniors and Volunteering (2007–2008).
 She retired from Cabinet following the 2025 state election and will conclude her parliamentary service with the changeover of the Legislative Council on 21 May 2025.

 Early life

 Ellery was born in Perth to Rosemarie (née Gellard) and Peter Ellery.
 She attended Newman College before going on to the University of Western Australia, graduating with a Bachelor of Arts degree.
 She joined the Labor Party while at university, and in 1983 was the national women's officer for the Australian Union of Students.
 Prior to entering politics, Ellery worked in the trade union movement, including as an industrial advocate for the Liquor, Hospitality, and Miscellaneous Workers' Union.